rust-lang/book/second-edition/src/ch02-00-guessing-game-tutorial.md

 ### Handling Potential Failure with the `Result` Type

 We’re not quite done with this line of code.
-Although what we've discussed so far is a single line of text, it’s only the first part of the single logical line of code.
+Although what we’ve discussed so far is a single line of text, it’s only the first part of the single logical line of code.
 The second part is this method: